1993 World Trade Center bombing: Attack

 On Friday, February 26, 1993, Ramzi Yousef and a Jordanian friend, Eyad Ismoil, drove a yellow Ford Econoline Ryder van into Lower Manhattan, and pulled into the public parking garage beneath the World Trade Center around noon.
 They parked on the underground B-2 level.
 Yousef ignited the 20 ft fuse, and fled.
 Twelve minutes later, at 12:18 p.m., the bomb exploded in the underground garage, generating an estimated pressure of 150000 psi.
 The bomb opened a 100 ft hole through four sublevels of concrete.
 The detonation velocity of this bomb was about 15000 ft/s.
-Initial news reports indicated a main transformer might have blown before it became clear that a bomb had exploded in the basement.

 The bomb instantly cut off the World Trade Center's main electrical power line, knocking out the emergency lighting system.
 The bomb caused smoke to rise to the 93rd floor of both towers, including through the stairwells (which were not pressurized), and smoke went up the damaged elevators in both towers.
 With thick smoke filling the stairwells, evacuation was difficult for building occupants and led to many smoke inhalation injuries.
-Hundreds were trapped in elevators in the towers when the power was cut, including a group of 17 kindergartners on their way down from the South Tower observation deck, who were trapped between the 35th and 36th floors for five hours.
+Hundreds were trapped in elevators in the towers when the power was cut, including a group of 17 kindergarteners on their way down from the South Tower observation deck, who were trapped between the 35th and 36th floors for five hours.